MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations.md

 <sup>1</sup> The Log Analytics agent has been deprecated, but some environments may still use it.
 It's only one example of a data source that doesn't use a DCR.

-## Supported tables
-The following tables in a Log Analytics workspace support transformations.

-- Any Azure table listed in [Tables that support transformations in Azure Monitor Logs](../logs/tables-feature-support.md).
-You can also use the [Azure Monitor data reference](/azure/azure-monitor/reference/) which lists the attributes for each table, including whether it supports transformations.
-- Any custom table created for the Azure Monitor Agent.
-(MMA custom table can't use transformations)

 ## Transformation performance
+Transformations run a KQL query against every record collected with the DCR, so it's important that they run efficiently.
 Transformation execution time contributes to overall [data ingestion latency](../logs/data-ingestion-time.md).
+Transformations that take excessive time to run can impact the performance of the data collection pipeline and result in data loss

 Optimal transformations should take no more than 1 second to run.
 See [Monitor transformations](./data-collection-monitor.md) for guidance on monitoring the DCR metrics that measure the execution time of each transformation.
+See [Optimize log queries in Azure Monitor](../logs/query-optimization.md) for guidance on testing your query before you implement it as a transformation and for recommendations on optimizing queries that don't run efficiently.

 > [!WARNING]
 >  You may experience data loss if a transformation takes more than 20 seconds.

-## Optimize query
-Transformations run a KQL query against every record collected with the DCR, so it's important that they run efficiently.
-Transformations that take excessive time to run can impact the performance of the data collection pipeline and result in data loss.
-See [Optimize log queries in Azure Monitor](../logs/query-optimization.md) for guidance on testing your query before you implement it as a transformation and for recommendations on optimizing queries that don't run efficiently.

 ## Monitor transformations
 Because transformations don't run interactively, it's important to continuously monitor them to ensure that they're running properly and not taking excessive time to process data.
 See [Monitor and troubleshoot DCR data collection in Azure Monitor](data-collection-monitor.md) for details on logs and metrics that monitor the health and performance of transformations.
 This includes identifying any errors that occur in the KQL and metrics to track their running duration.